 Read the proposed amendment for public comment of CDBG-DR Action Plan Amendment 8 (in PDF) (in Español, 中国, and русский)

-At the end of the comment period, all comments shall be reviewed and a City response will be incorporated into the City’s Responses to Public Comments document.
-A summary of the comments and the City’s responses will be submitted to HUD in the final CDBG-DR Action Plan amendment 8.
-The revised Action Plan incorporating Amendment 8 including the public comments and responses will be posted on the City’s CDBG-DR website on the Approved Action Plan page.
+All comments shall be reviewed and a City response will be incorporated into the City’s Responses to Public Comments document.
+A summary of the comments and the City’s responses will be submitted to HUD along with the amendment.
+The revised Action Plan including the public comments and responses will be posted on the City’s CDBG-DR website on the Approved Action Plan page when it is approved by HUD.